Academic Writing: Effective Strategies for Publishing in EnglishTarget group:

 In the practical phases of the workshop, you will get the opportunity to discuss and receive both peer and expert feedback on one of your own pieces of academic writing.
 This can be a draft of a paper or a part of it (such as an introduction, abstract, etc.).
 You do not need to have a finished version yet; drafts at any stage of the writing process are perfectly fine.

 Credits: 2 Credits

 Demands: To be eligible, you need to email the instructor:

-before the workshop, a piece of your academic writing as explained above (by December 31, 2017) and
+before the workshop, a piece of your academic writing as explained above and

 after the workshop, a written reflection of how the course in general and the discussion of your work in particular have helped you rethink and improve your writing.

 This course is organized by the Göttingen Graduate School of Social Sciences (GGG) and the Graduate School Forest and Agricultural Sciences (GFA).